About Western Resource Advocates

 - Compelling cover letter to the attention of Richard Trilsch, Vice President of Finance and Administration, explaining how your qualifications match the needs of the position and your interest in WRA;

-- Complete salary history and any salary requirement; and
+- Complete salary history and salary request; and

-- Three references, including at least one former supervisor, with contact information and a brief description of your relationship.
+- Three references with contact information and a brief description of your relationship.
 (WRA will not contact references without first checking with the applicant.)

-Please be sure to mention where you saw the job advertised in your cover letter.
+Please be sure to mention in your cover letter where you saw the job advertised.